Using GPU Textures

 Mipmaps

-To improve samling mipmaps can be included in a texture.
-Mipmaps are a pyramid of lower resolution images that are used when the texture is sampled at a distance.
-Mipmaps can be generated automatically by the GPU, or can be provided by the application.
+Mipmaps are a pyramid of lower resolution images that are stored for each text`ure image and used by the GPU when the texture is sampled at a distance.

 Mipmap usage is controller via SamplerProps.mipmapFilter